MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/lists.md

 ## Numbered lists

-Use a numbered list for sequential items (like a procedure) or prioritized items (like a top 10 list).
+Use a numbered list for sequential items (like a procedure) or prioritized items (like a top 10 list).<br />
 **Example**<br />**To sign on to a database**

 1. On the **File** menu, select **Open database**.